KitheK/Netflix-and-Coding/README.md

 Harrison Kayihura

     Installation Instructions: Step-by-step setup procedures for running the system using Docker:
-Running the system using docker requires a few steps.
-BLAH BLAH BLAH.
+Since we are containerized, running the system using docker requires a few steps.
+Assuming you have Docker desktop.
 You must then run the following commands:
 Docker compose up -d
+OR
+Docker -compose up
+Depending on system running the program.

     Dependencies: A complete list of required tools, libraries, and services (with version details):
 For a full list of requirements for the system, please see requirements.txt .
 We recommend running: